-4. Land donations and if you have land to donate there is a lot of complexity and specialization in this type of donation, so I would encourage you to work closely with your professional advisors who have a philanthropic background
+- Land donations — and if you have land to donate there is a lot of complexity and specialization in this type of donation, so I would encourage you to work closely with your professional advisors who have a philanthropic background

-5. Rounding up the circle, setting up a donor advised fund, also known as your family foundation charity structure, which is a fantastic way to leave a legacy for generations and create a collaborative family mission and values exercise
+- Setting up a donor advised fund, also known as your family foundation charity structure, which is a fantastic way to leave a legacy for generations and create a collaborative family mission and values exercise

-Remember, you don’t only need to choose family or charity, you can choose both and even better, use these strategic charitable giving techniques to help your estate plan and reduce the tax burden for your loved ones.
+Remember, you don’t only need to choose family or charity, you can choose both.
+And even better, use these strategic charitable giving techniques to help plan your estate and reduce the tax burden for your loved ones.
 The CRA encourages good charitable behaviour and has endorsed all these different ways to donate to charity, but please talk to a financial professional before you do this to make sure everything is in place.

 The beauty of these individual planned giving instruments is that you can combine them in a strategic way to make your legacy and planned giving have an even larger impact than doing them individually.
 But a good place to start is by doing some of these individual gifts.

-Final three tips/tricks to leave your legacy?
+Final three tips & tricks to leave your legacy

-1. Talk to your professional advisors (accountants, lawyers, financial professionals) about your philanthropic goals.
+- Talk to your professional advisors (accountants, lawyers, financial professionals) about your philanthropic goals.
 They can help you get there in a more strategic and tax-efficient way.

-3. Don’t practice chequebook philanthropy (that’s giving using cash, credit cards or cheques!)
+- Don’t practice chequebook philanthropy (that’s giving using cash, credit cards or cheques!)
 Give efficiently by donating appreciated securities.
 You get a double win by not needing to pay tax on the capital gains, and you also get a tax receipt for the donated amount.
 Corporate and holding company donors get a triple benefit.
 The two just mentioned, plus a third: the dollar amount of gains is a tax-free withdrawal from their capital dividend account.